roubertedgar/workshoptw/README.md

 Só, you should read more about the architectures above, and see what is best for your project.

-In this Step we gonna use MVVM, because it's stream based, once we use R
+In this Step we gonna use MVVM, because it's a stream based architecture, and we are using  once we use ReactiveX to, so, this two things together works very well.

 The Movel-View-ViewModel architecu

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyMTk0ODU5MCwyODA3ODg4MzldfQ==
+eyJoaXN0b3J5IjpbLTU5MjA0Nzk4MiwyODA3ODg4MzldfQ==
 -->